 Active farmers receive payments under the Basic Payment Scheme (BPS), although BPS payments are subject to cross-compliance to ensure that environmental measures are adopted.

-The optional agri-environmental Environmental Farming Scheme will continue.
+There is also an optional agri-environmental Environmental Farming Scheme until 2023.

 Eligibility for Grant Funding – Basic Payment Scheme

 Hedges (including fenced-off hedges) are eligible up to a maximum width of 4 m.

 Woodland with a density of more than 50 trees per hectare is ineligible, although may be eligible for Agri-environment schemes.